kalekundert/bind_dna/notebook/20200108_express_mwasabi_repa_in_s30_lysate/express_mwasabi_repa_in_s30_lysate.rst

 In addition, the following genotypes are recommended to improve protein yield:

 - hsdS: Reduce restriction digestion.
-- ompT: Cleaves at bibasic residues [Lesley1995]_.
+- ompT: Cleaves at dibasic residues [Lesley1995]_.
 - lon: Heat shock protease [Lesley1995]_.

 The SL119 strain is recommended for linear templates.
 The A19 strain is not mentioned.
-As discussed above, I think A19 is a relatively wildtype strain and probably has all of the above exonucleases and proteases.
+As discussed below, I think A19 is a relatively wildtype strain and probably has all of the above exonucleases and proteases.

 A19 genotype